IUJ Ladies Health Guide

 Prepared by IUJ, OSS in cooperation with LeanIn: IUJ’s Women’s Group

 While napkins for periods are readily available in all sizes, the use of tampons is not as popular here.
-You can buy Japanese brands with limited choices in most stores and drugstores.
+You can buy Japanese brands with limited choices in most stores, including 7-11, and drugstores.
 Tampons are available on amazon.co.jp for delivery to you, including Japanese products, and brands common overseas (OB, Tampax, Kotex).
 You can arrange to make payments at 7-11 if you do not have a credit card.
+Please wrap used products up in tissue or plastic bags to dispose of using the sanitary boxes in the lavatories or in the dorm garbage bins.

-Over-the-counter options are very limited; most receive prescriptions from their gynecologist.
+Over-the-counter options are available such as “Eve” (ebu) or “L-Pain 4” (Arupain 4); or by prescriptions from a gynecologist.
 Pamprin is available on amazon.co.jp, but Midol is not.
-Please be sure the item you bring from home is legal in Japan!
+If you brought some from home, please be sure it is legal in Japan!

 Annual Visits: Pap Smear 子宮がん検査 “Shikyu-gan Kensa”